What happens if you lie to your insurer?

 Lying about modifications

 Some insurers (ingenie included) don't allow any modifications at all.
-That means anything on the car that wasn't put there in the manufacturer's factory: new stereo, alloys, fat exhaust...anything added post-factory.
+That means anything on the car that wasn't put there in the manufacturer's factory: flash alloys, fat exhaust, spoiler...anything added post-factory.

 Find out more about car modifications and why they're not such a hot idea.